Narrowing the Focus

 You can prevent some files from being taken into account for code coverage by unit tests.

-To do so, go to Administration > General Settings > Analysis Scope > Code Coverage and set the Coverage Exclusions property.
+To do so, go to Project Settings > General Settings > Analysis Scope > Code Coverage and set the Coverage Exclusions property.
 See the Patterns section for more details on the syntax.